Norway extends period for buying F-35 fighter jets

-GARDERMOEN, Norway (Reuters) - Oil-rich Norway is stretching out its purchase of 52 F-35 Joint Strike Fighters from Lockheed Martin, the Defense Ministry said on Friday, a move that will nudge up the total cost but reduce the annual burden on the defense budget.
+GARDERMOEN, Norway, April 26 (Reuters) - Oil-rich Norway is stretching out its purchase of 52 F-35 Joint Strike Fighters from Lockheed Martin, the Defence Ministry said on Friday, in a move that will nudge up the cost but reduce the burden on the annual defence budget.

 The country is about to place firm orders for six of the fighter planes and will extend the timeframe for the purchase of all 52 from four years to eight years, the ministry said.

-“We have looked into how we should acquire these aircraft through the most favorable time frame, so that we are able to phase out the F-16s and phase in the F-35 with pilots, equipment and everything else needed”, Minister of Defense Anne-Grete Stroem-Erichsen told Reuters.
+“We have looked into how we should acquire these aircraft through the most favourable time frame, so that we are able to phase out the F-16s and phase in the F-35 with pilots, equipment and everything else needed”, Minister of Defence Anne-Grete Stroem-Erichsen told Reuters.

 The F-35 is designed to be the next-generation, radar-evading fighter for U.S. forces and their allies, but costs have risen sharply and production has been delayed, leading some countries to scale down or rethink their orders.